Basics of XAML

 </Shell>

-Let’s look closer to the “Shell.FlyoutBehavior”.
-The “FlyoutBehavior" property can be set to one of the following values:
+Let’s zoom in more on the “Shell.FlyoutBehavior”.The “FlyoutBehavior" property can be set to one of the following values:

-• disabled : The flyout menu(hamburger menu) is completely disabled and no flyout icon or gesture will open the menu
+• disabled : Within the second state the flyout menu (hamburger menu) is completely disabled and no flyout icon or gesture is used to open the menu.

 How Title Works in Shell Navigation